Kavitha Maloth

 Kavitha Maloth (born 1981) is an Indian politician and a Member of Parliament from Mahbubabad constituency.
-She is the daughter of Redya Nayak, and started her political career in 2009 with Indian National Congress, she elected as MLA of Mahabubabad in 2009 general election.
+She is the daughter of Redya Nayak, and started her political career in 2009 with Indian National Congress, she was elected as MLA of Mahabubabad in 2009 general election.

 Early life

 Kavitha Maloth was born in Banjara community. she is daughter of leader Redya Naik.